kodybrown/dos/exportlink.vbs.md

 Here is an example:

+This exports the properties from 'Beyond Compare 3.lnk' shortcut to the 'Beyond Compare 3.txt' text file.

     $ exportlink.vbs "Beyond Compare 3.lnk" "Beyond Compare 3.txt"

-This exports the properties from 'Beyond Compare 3.lnk' to the 'Beyond Compare 3.txt' text file.
+This sets the properties in 'Beyond Compare 3.lnk' from the values in the 'Beyond Compare 3.txt' text file.

     $ exportlink.vbs --import "Beyond Compare 3.txt" "Beyond Compare 3.lnk"

-This sets the properties in 'Beyond Compare 3.lnk' from the values in the 'Beyond Compare 3.txt' text file.

 ### Sample output